 It would be simple enough to just delete the relevant blocks.
 But what if next year’s holiday content will be very similar?
 Recreating it will be very annoying.
 What if you could just “hide” the blocks instead?
 Then the following year, all you need to do is tweak the content and “un-hide” it.
 The Hide Block control to the rescue!

 The Hide Block control is automatically enabled on all blocks that also have the Visibility panel enabled.

 How to Configure

 The Hide Block control is unique in that it can be configured in two ways, the traditional Settings Sidebar as well as the Block Toolbar.

-Simply click the toggle to “hide” the selected block on the frontend of your website.
+Click the toggle to “hide” the selected block on the front end of your website.
 The block will be hidden for everyone, including Administrators and other logged-in users.

-Note that the Hide Block control takes precedent over all other visibility controls.
-If activated, the block will be completely hidden to the public.
+Note that the Hide Block control takes precedence over all other visibility controls.
+If activated, the block will be completely hidden from the public.

-Unlike all other controls in Block Visibility and Block Visibility Pro, the Hide Block control can also be accessed in the toolbar of each block.
+Unlike all other controls in Block Visibility, the Hide Block control can also be accessed in the toolbar of each block.
 This will streamline your workflow if you are using it for content management.
 See the screenshot below.

 How to Disable